voorhoede/datocms-plugin-foreign-data-selector/README.md

 # DatoCMS Plugin: Foreign Data Selector
-A powerful DatoCMS plugin that enables you to search external APIs and store selected results as structured JSON data.
+A DatoCMS plugin that enables you to search external APIs and store selected results as structured JSON data.
 Perfect for integrating third-party data sources like product catalogs, user directories, or any external service that provides JSON responses.

 ![Cover image for the plugin](./docs/cover.png)